 A website audit report thoroughly checks your website so you’re certain that it’s SEO-friendly and gives visitors and potential customers a great user experience.
 Better SEO means your website is more visible to your prospects.
 It means they can find it faster and easier than your competitors’ websites.
 A great user experience means visitors will come back to your website and even share it with their friends and colleagues.
 This means you have the opportunity to convert online visitors into customers.

 So what does it take to make and keep your website SEO and user-friendly?
 Focus on the following improvements.
 However, it’s important to understand that these 10 improvements can only be started after your website has undergone an audit.
 The surgery doesn’t come before the checkup, right?
 Always determine what you need to change first, and then change it.
-See what we mean below.

 Improve User Experience and Online Conversions